w3c/wcag3/guidelines/groups/images-and-media/accessible-media-player/accessible-video-player-selected.md

 [Title, role, or organization] asserts that:

 * We provide a :term[video] player that supports appropriate :term[media alternatives].
 The video player includes the following features [list all that apply]:
-    * Supports closed :term[captions] in a standard caption format;
+  * supports closed :term[captions] in a standard caption format
-    * Turning captions on and off;
+  * turning captions on and off
-    * Turning :term[audio descriptions] on and off;
+  * turning :term[audio descriptions] on and off
-    * Adjusting caption styles, including but not limited to: font size, font weight, font style, font color, background color, background transparency, and placement;
+  * adjusting caption styles, including but not limited to: font size, font weight, font style, font color, background color, background transparency, and placement
-    * Changing the location of captions; and
+  * changing the location of captions
-    * Changing the language of the audio descriptions.
+  * changing the language of the audio descriptions

 :::applies-when
 - a video is used that does not play in standard browsers.